isomerpages/isomerpages-govtech/media/technews/_posts/2017-04-27-a-healthy-hub-at-your-fingertips.md

 Ms Lee confirmed: “As we continue to build up this citizen-centric portal, we will incorporate feedback received in subsequent releases, so that HealthHub becomes increasingly useful to Singaporeans.
 With the help of user inputs, HealthHub aims to develop into a 'must-have' digital companion for healthy living for Singaporeans.”

----

-### **About HealthHub**
-HealthHub is an initiative by the Ministry of Health and the Health Promotion Board, and is a milestone project under MOH’s Health IT Masterplan, which uses technology to better connect citizens with healthcare institutions, and helps empower citizens with information to better manage their health.

-It is one of the elements in the drive towards the Smart Nation vision, tapping on data that empowers citizens to make informed decisions that improve their lives.

-HealthHub is supported by Integrated Health Information Systems and public healthcare institutions including:

-* Agency for Integrated Care
-* Alexandra Health System
-* Eastern Health Alliance
-* Health Sciences Authority
-* Jurong Health Services
-* National Healthcare Group
-* National University Health System
-* Singapore Health Services

-Popular features on HealthHub include:

-* ‘myHealth’ – offers e-services such as viewing of appointments, checking of lab test results and access to personal health records.
-Caregivers can also access the record of family members and patients.

-* ‘Live Healthy’ – offers articles on healthy living

-* ‘What’s on’ and ‘Directory’ – offers information on the latest events, news and programmes by HPB and other public healthcare institutions.
-Users can also locate healthcare facilities and services.

-HealthHub is available at [www.healthhub.sg](https://www.healthhub.sg/), and easily accessible with a downloadable mobile app on both iOS and Android devices.

----

-Image credit:
-1. Photo of HealthHub team courtesy of Health Promotion Board (HPB).
-All screenshots from HealthHub portal.